probabl-ai/consortgroup-workshop/README.md

 To start a baseline experiment:
 ```
 Please help me setup and run a baseline experiment to predict
-fraudulent transactions that I can iterate and improve on afterwards.
+churn that I can iterate and improve on afterwards.
 ```

 To try TabICL on your tabular problem:
 ```
-I’d like to try TabICL on my fraud prediction dataset.
+I’d like to try TabICL on my churn prediction dataset.
 Please help me:
 - Check if my data format is compatible with TabICL.
 - Set up a minimal example that loads my data and runs TabICL for binary classification.